Registration Dossier

 The reaction mass of divinylbenzene and ethylstyrene (DVB) is not classified for acute toxicity for any route of exposure.
 Therefore, no short-term DNELs have been derived for workers and the general population.

 DVB-55 is a weak skin sensitizer based on the results of an LLNA (EC3 > 10).
-Therefore, appropriate risk management measures will be identified based on assigned R-phrases for handling all grades of the reaction mass of divinylbenzene and ethylstyrene.
+Therefore, appropriate risk management measures will be identified based on assigned classification for handling all grades of the reaction mass of divinylbenzene and ethylstyrene.

 Worker-DNEL long-term for the inhalation route: